wictorwilen/Microsoft-teams-docs/teams/submissionguidance.md

-# Submitting your Microsoft Teams app in the Seller Dashboard
+# Use the Seller Dashboard to submit your Microsoft Teams app

 For a general overview of the Microsoft Teams app submission flow, see [Submit your solutions to the Office Store](submission.md).